-- using advanced analytics, including predictive and prescriptive analytics takes skills businesses need.
+- Using advanced analytics, including predictive and prescriptive analytics takes skills businesses need.
 60% of businesses need MORE skills in business analytics.

 You’ve heard me talk about the difference between descriptive, predictive, and prescriptive data on this site before.

-- Should you make or buy products and how much of each will optimize your profits?
+- Should you make or buy products and when should you make/ buy in order to optimize your profits?